Investigating Battery Supply Chains

 Latest updates

 In May 2025, Flaviano and Stefano went to Indonesia for the first sampling campaign and photographic report.
-In collaboration with the local partners, we collected approximately 15 water and sediment samples downstream of mining and industrial areas.
-The water samples also included two wells within the Labota mine area that are used for drinking purposes.
-Back to Italy, we brought the samples to an accredited lab for heavy metal analyses – including hexavalent chromium, a well-known human carcinogen that has been observed in concerning concentrations in previous local campaigns.
+In collaboration with the local partners, we collected 19 water and 16 sediment samples in Sorowako and Morowali, downstream of mining and industrial areas.
+Back to Italy, we brought the samples to an accredited laboratory to analyze heavy metals – including hexavalent chromium, a well-known human carcinogen that has been observed in concerning concentrations in previous local campaigns.